pivotal-cf/p-flux/README.md

 ### Actions

-`Actions` are globally available functions that present the only interface React Components should use to update data.
+`Actions` are globally available functions that present the only interface React components should use to update data.
-React Components should use `Actions` to create `Dispatcher` events; they should never call the dispatcher directly.
+React components should use `Actions` to create `Dispatcher` events; they should never call the dispatcher directly.

-Actions are generally a way of specifying user intention without necessarily knowing the implementation.
+Actions specify user intention without necessarily knowing the implementation.
 A typical action will take a small amount of data, massage it, and then dispatch an appropriate event.

-**Actions should only have one responsibility and be completely atomic**.
+**Actions should be completely atomic, having only have one responsibility**.

 An example component using an Action is below: